lh0515/cas-dc-template/README.md

 ## Visualization of Results
 For visual assessment of the experiments results, we detailed display the visual results of six images of DSB and seven images of monuseg in the paper.

-To further prove the effectiveness of our method, we publish all the visual images in [here](https://drive.google.com/drive/folders/1fG1nQVqxlANfUNfIZMM1T6wf71uxgImn).
+To further prove the effectiveness of our method, we publish all the visual images in [here](https://drive.google.com/drive/folders/1fG1nQVqxlANfUNfIZMM1T6wf71uxgImn) or [Dropbox](https://www.dropbox.com/sh/0hsga3f3kamgn65/AACZcDlC5jKlAqA79An5eCOGa?dl=0).